Getting Started

 hex

-button which will be enabled as soon as it detects a change in the schematic.
+button which will be enabled as soon as there is a change in the schematic.

 One of ISSIE's features is the ability to view the truth table for a small combinational circuit.